partikelir/technocrat/readme.md

 I develop Pendrell on a local OS X development environment provisioned with Sass, Bower, and Gulp.
 (See [this post on my blog](http://synapticism.com/wordpress-theme-development-with-gulp-bower-and-sass/) for more details about this workflow.)
 Presumably you are working with a similar setup.
 To get started you'll need to have Sass installed: `gem install sass`.
 After that, `npm install` should get you up and running.
 (Bower is automatically called using npm's `scripts.postinstall` feature.)

 At this point you can build Pendrell with the `gulp` command.
-This also starts up a watch process and a [LiveReload](http://livereload.com/) server (for use with the relevant [browser extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-)).
+This also starts up a watch process and a [BrowserSync](http://www.browsersync.io/) or [LiveReload](http://livereload.com/) server (for use with the relevant [browser extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-)).

 When making modifications in development be sure to alter files in the `src` folder and *nowhere else* (unless you know what you're doing).
 Local development can be facilitated by creating a symbolic link from `build` and/or `dist` to your WordPress `wp-content/themes` folder *e.g.* `ln -s ~/dev/work/pendrell/build ~/dev/localhost/wordpress/wp-content/themes/pendrell` (modified to suit your environment, of course).